matterandvoid-space/subscriptions/README.md

 # Differences/modifications from upstream re-frame

+(inputs-fn to a reg-sub takes the storage (as a reagent.ratom/atom) and the subscribe vector)

 ## Memoized subscription computation functions.

 The underlying reagent.ratom/Reaction used in re-frame is cached - this library also does this.